Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Belief-State MDP Reformulations, Structural Results, and Bounded-Error Solutions

-In general, solving dynamic programming recursions for an optimal policy is greatly simplified when the cost and cost-to-go functions have the same structural properties as standard POMDPs of the form in \eqref{eq:standardPOMDP}.
-Recalling that the key structural results of concern in POMDPs are in terms of the belief state (rather than the controls, cf.\ \cite{Araya2010} and \cite[Chapter 8]{Krishnamurthy2016}), if either \eqref{eq:firstActiveEstimationMDP} or \eqref{eq:secondActiveEstimationMDP} have cost and cost-to-go functions that are concave in the belief state, then we can employ standard POMDP techniques to solve our active estimation problem via dynamic programming.
-We therefore next investigate the structural properties of \eqref{eq:firstActiveEstimationMDP} and \eqref{eq:secondActiveEstimationMDP}, and will use these later to find (approximate) solutions to our active estimation problem.
+Corollary \ref{corollary:policy} reinforces the key conclusion of Theorem \ref{theorem:activeEstimationMDP}, namely, that we can find optimal policies solving \eqref{eq:activeEstimation} by instead solving either \eqref{eq:secondActiveEstimationMDP} or \eqref{eq:firstActiveEstimationMDP} via (belief-state) dynamic programming.
+Whilst solving dynamic programming equations for optimal policies is typically difficult, (approximate) solutions can be found when the underlying cost and value functions have the same structural properties as standard POMDPs of the form in \eqref{eq:standardPOMDP}.
+Specifically, if either \eqref{eq:secondActiveEstimationMDP} or \eqref{eq:firstActiveEstimationMDP} have cost and value functions that are concave in the belief state, then we can employ standard POMDP techniques to solve \eqref{eq:activeEstimation} (cf.\ \cite{Araya2010} and \cite[Chapter 8]{Krishnamurthy2016}).
+We therefore now investigate the structural properties of \eqref{eq:secondActiveEstimationMDP} and \eqref{eq:firstActiveEstimationMDP}.